ksss/raap/README.md

 ### `--size-by int`

 You can specify size of step like `Integer#step: (to: Integer, by: Integer)`.

+### `--allow-private`

+By default, raap only validates public methods.
+However, by setting this option, it is possible to intentionally validate private methods in the RBS.

 ## First support is CLI